Filing for an Annulment

 You will be legally prevented from doing all of the above things as soon as the Joint Preliminary Injunction is issued by the Clerk.
 Your spouse will be legally prevented from doing these as soon as he or she is served with the papers.

-The fee to file these papers is $269.
-The fee is payable by cash, money order, or most major credit/debit cards.
+The court charges $269 to file these papers.
+You can pay by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.

 You can file your papers one of these ways: